The Subdial Logo

 (kal-uh-FORN-yuh dahyl)

-A California Dial is a watch face design that features Roman numerals on the upper half and Arabic numerals on the lower half of the dial.
+Watch dial featuring Roman numerals on the upper half and Arabic numerals on the lower half, offering unique vintage appeal.

 ADVERTISEMENT